All posts by Tara Newsom

 Becoming Titans in Civics & History

-This month, the Center for Civic Learning & Community Engagement launched its pilot teacher academy providing professional development on integrating Community Engaged Learning into Civics and History curriculum in high schools.
+This month, St. Petersburg College’s Center for Civic Learning & Community Engagement launched its pilot teacher academy, providing professional development on integrating Community Engaged Learning into Civics and History curriculum in high schools.

 Supported by a grant from the U.S. Department of Education, the teacher academy is part of an overall effort to increase the number of civic engagement activities and enhance students’ and teachers’ understanding and involvement in history and civic affairs.